eegyolk-ai/eegyolk/floris_files/README.md

 * `simulated_data.ipynb` is a demo file to create and visualise simulated EEG data from the signal frequencies.

+To recreate the results, first run `epodium.ipynb` or `ddp.ipynb` to process either dataset.
+Train this processed data on a model with `model_training.ipynb` and analyse the results in `model_analysis.ipynb`.

 ### Functions
 * `epodium.py` contains the Epodium class for working with the ePodium dataset.
 The class contains data and methods specific to the dataset.
 * `ddp.py`  contains the DDP class for working with the DDP dataset.
 Like the epodium class, this class contains data and methods specific to the dataset.